If you aren’t using electronic invoicing, it’s costing you.

 Storage becomes a major cost as “each four-drawer file cabinet takes up to 9 square feet of floor space and costs $1,500 per year”, according to recordnations.com.

-Manually-processed invoices cost, on average, £30 per invoice to process, according to a Sterling Commerce study.
+E-invoicing:Electronic invoices on average only cost £3.50 per invoice to process, according to the same Sterling Commerce study.

 You have the advantage of using software to send the payment statement.
 Next, your customer accepts electronically, and the data automatically enters your accounting system.
 This eliminates the time and cost of having employees doing sending and recording invoice data manually.